Non-decomposability of the de Rham complex and non-semisimplicity of the Sen operator: From algebraic cohomology to cohomology of the group of Fq -points

-Since we assume that $k$ contains $\bF_q$, every representation of the finite abelian group $T(\bF_q)$ on a finite-dimensional $k$-vector space decomposes as a direct sum of characters.
+Since $k$ is assumed to contain $\bF_q$, every representation of the finite abelian group $T(\bF_q)$ on a finite-dimensional $k$-vector space decomposes as a direct sum of characters.
 We will sometimes refer to the characters of $T(\bF_q)$ appearing as direct summands of a representation as $T(\bF_q)$-{\it weights} of this representation.
 The image of the restriction map $X^*(T)=\Hom_{\grp}(T,\bG_m)\to \Hom(T(\bF_q),k^{\times})$ is identified with $X^*(T)/(q-1)$.

 It follows from Proposition \ref{group cohomology: additive group cohomology} that